utk-eecs-crumpton-tas/cs102lings/README.md

 - `stdin` provides input to `cin`
 - `fin` provides input to `ifstream`
+- `arguments` the command line arguments that will be passed to the input program

 All files associated with a test can be found in `tests/TEST_NAME/` e.g. `tests/001-absolute-value-operator/`

 ## Test Output Examples (and Symbols Meaning)

-The tests use the `diff` command to compare your output to the tests. the `|` symbol means the two lines are different.
+The tests use the `diff -y` command to compare your output to the tests. the `|` symbol means the two lines are different.
 The `>` symbol with output in green means the line is extra in your program.
 The `<` symbol with output in red means the line is missing is yours.

 ### Mismatched line `|`